Day 1: Exercises to Intermediate R Course 2025

 Exercise 1 (Functions: simple)

-Write a function which samples n
+Write a function which samples n random elements of the

 built-in vector LETTERS and returns a concatenation of these elements.

-(Hint: Read the help pages of sample
+(Hint: Read the help pages of sample and

-.
-Mind the sep
+paste.
+Mind the sep parameter!)

 Exercise 2a (Functions: advanced)